bvosk/bvosk.github.io/_posts/2016-07-23-from-elixir-to-c.md

 ## Immutable Data and Purity

 All data is immutable in Elixir.
-In other words, a variable's value cannot change once it is assigned cannot change.
+In other words, a variable's value cannot change once it is assigned.
 Check it out:

 ```elixir
 iex> name = "brian"